 On the Tank watch, the strap attachments (horns) are seamlessly incorporated into the case by the twin parallel lines of the brancards.
 This harmonious meeting of case and horns marked a stylistic achievement unique in the genre of the newly emerged wristwatch, a breakthrough accomplished through several years of contemplative research and design work.

-In his final cinematic appearance in The Son of the Sheik, Rudolf Valentino insisted the film’s director, George Fitzmaurice, allow him to wear his Tank watch in every scene.
+In his final cinematic appearance in The Son of the Sheik, Rudolph Valentino insisted the film’s director, George Fitzmaurice, allow him to wear his Tank watch in every scene.

 This delightful anachronism can be seen today in stills from the film: the great seducer in traditional Middle Eastern attire with his favourite watch on his wrist.